social-protocols/dri-in-polis/docs/validity-test/README.md

 ### 7. Genuine Intersubjective Consistency

 However, not all high DRI values are spurious.
 For example, in the Fremantle Bridge case, the high DRI can't be explained by the above possibilities (the nature of Spearman correlations or corresponding overall agreement).
 Unlike in the shuffled GBR Futures experiment or the Franken-case, the DRI **falls** significantly (0.34 → 0.06) when the logical link between considerations and preferences is broken via shuffling.
-A high Spearman's *ρ* of 0.69 adds further evidence of intersubjective consistency.
+A high Pearson's *ρ* of 0.69 adds further evidence of intersubjective consistency.

 ![Figure 2.
 Actual vs. shuffled Fremantle Bridge](./shuffled-vs-standard-pre-post-12.0.png)